-Designing, managing, analyzing, and interpreting data in health research studies
+Designing, managing, analysing, and interpreting data in health research studies

 Griffith Biostatistics Unit (GBU) staff are expert at designing, managing, analysing, and interpreting data in health research studies.
 Maintaining the highest quality standards in health research involving human participants is essential, and design and statistical methods play a vital role in ensuring the validity and reliability of study results.